llm-workflow-engine/llm-workflow-engine/README.md

 ## Highlights

 🤖 Programmable ChatGPT.
-The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your Python scripts or on the command line, making it easy to leverage its functionality into your projects.
+The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your *Python scripts* or on the *command line*, making it easy to leverage its functionality into your projects.

 💬 Runs in Shell.
 You can call and interact with ChatGPT in the terminal